Steller's sea eagle: Standard measurements and physiology

 As in most Haliaeetus eagles, the tarsus and tail are relatively short compared to other very large eagles at 95–100 mm and 320–390 mm in length, respectively, with the Philippine eagle surpassing it by up to 40 mm and 110 mm, apparently.
 In all sea and fish eagles, the toes are relatively short and stout, with the bottom of the foot covered in spicules and the talons being relatively shorter and more strongly curved than in comparably sized eagles of forests and fields, such as the "booted eagle" group (i.e. Aquila) or "harpy eagles".
 All of these specializations developed in the aid of capturing fish rather than medium-sized mammals and large birds, although, clearly these are not excluded from capture.

 As in all fish and sea eagles, as well as the majority of the world's fish-eating raptors, Steller's sea eagle has spicules, which are bumpy waves all along the bottom of their feet, which allow them to hold fish that may otherwise slip out of their grasp.
 The feet are very powerful despite not bearing talons as long as those of a harpy eagle.
 In one case, a wildlife veterinarian was badly injured when a female eagle grabbed his arm and embedded her talons, piercing through to the other side of his arm.

 The bill is large.
 The skull is around 14.6 cm in total length, the culmen is from 62 to 75 mm, and the bill from the gape to the tip is around 117 mm.
-A Steller's sea eagle's bill is probably the largest of any living eagle, just surpassing to the Philippine eagle with a sole known culmen measurement (from a mature female) of 72.2 mm, and are similar in robustness (if slightly shorter in culmen length) to those of the largest accipitrids, the Old World vultures.
+A Steller's sea eagle's bill is probably the largest of any living eagle, just surpassing the Philippine eagle with a sole known culmen measurement (from a mature female) of 72.2 mm, and are similar in robustness (if slightly shorter in culmen length) to those of the largest accipitrids, the Old World vultures.